 The student, student group, or student organization accused shall be notified in writing or email by the Dean of Students' Office of the specific charges, the board assigned to hear the charges, the time and place of the hearing, and the names of witnesses who are expected to present information.
-The notification will inform the accused student, student group or student organization of the following in regard to the hearing:
+The notification will inform the accused student, student group or student organization of the following in regards to the hearing:

-a.
-That he/she may bring any witness to the hearing to present information on his/her behalf.
+- a.
+That he/she may bring any witness to the hearing to present information on his/her behalf. - b.
+That he/she may be accompanied by an advisor of his/her choosing during any time that he/she may appear before the board; however, if the advisor is an attorney, the Dean of Students' Office must be notified 48 hours prior to the hearing.

-- b.
-That he/she may be accompanied by an advisor of his/her choosing during any time that he/she may appear before the board; however, if the advisor is an attorney, the Dean of Students' Office must be notified 48 hours prior to the hearing. - c.
+- c.
 That the student, not the advisor, is responsible for presenting his/her case; therefore, the advisor may not address members of the student conduct board or witnesses or speak during the proceedings. - d.
 That he/she shall be permitted to question information presented at the hearing. - e.
 That the hearing shall be conducted in accordance with policy set forth in "Conduct Board Hearing Procedures" below. - f.
 That any record of the hearing and all documents related to the hearing will be made and kept with the Dean of Students' Office.

-A letter of notification shall be provided no less than three (3) days prior to the time designated for the student's appearance before the board, unless a shorter period of notification is acceptable to the student.
+A letter of notification shall be emailed according to MSU policy (see OP 91.126: Electronic Communications Student Policy) no less than three (3) days prior to the time designated for the student's appearance before the board, unless a shorter period of notification is acceptable to the student.